 Click the Academy Flyer on the right to find more information.

-Our Summer Skills Camp program is for our traveling players to improve their skills during the off-season.
+Our Summer Skills Camp program is for our traveling players to help prepare them for the upcoming winter season.
 It is instructed by professional instructors, and contains training options for both players as well as goalies.
-During the Summer Skills camp, players will be working on and reinforcing level appropriate techniques which include stick handling, shooting, angling, proper checking, strength training, and more.
-Summer Skills Camp takes place from April-May and August-September.
+During the Fall Skills camp, players will be working on and reinforcing level appropriate techniques which include stick handling, shooting, angling, proper checking, strength training, and more.
+Summer Skills Camp takes place from August-September.